-Election workers review ballots at the Marion County Clerk’s Office in Salem on Monday, May 16, ahead of Election Day.
+Election workers review ballots at the Marion County Clerk’s Office in Salem on Monday, May 16.
 (Ron Cooper/Oregon Capital Chronicle)

 Clackamas County must perform a more extensive post-election audit than other counties because of its ballot-printing issues, Secretary of State Shemia Fagan ordered Friday.